TimothySchelz/cs3500/Snake/Resources/README.txt

 To keep tack of the cells that each snake or food occupies there is a Point Struct defined in Snake that simply keeps track of the X and Y coordinates of the object.
 We also store each snake as a LinkedList and store an array of food.

+Everything is designed to just be a client at the moment.
+The model and NetworkController will be expanded later to serve as a server as well later on, possibly in the next assignment.

 Extra Features:
 Space Filling Snake AI

 Unimplemented/Broken features:
-Everything is designed to just be a client at the moment.
-The model and NetworkController will be expanded later to serve as a server as well later on, possibly in the next assignment.
-GUI
+Connect Gui to Networking stuff
+Fix Gui Display
+Implement Zooming
 Networking
 Extra Features

 Time Spent Working on Project:
 11/11/16 2:20PM - 7:10PM
-11/13/16 2:00PM -
+11/13/16 2:00PM - 6:30PM